-Firstly, we investigate how the action of the single-mode classical mixing channel depends on the norm of its $Y_{1}$ matrix.
-In Figure \ref{fig:grid2}, we observe how quantum information measures alter when we differ the norm.
-We present calculated results for five different realisations of the $Y$ matrix.
-We see that von Neumann entropy of the full length 1D harmonic chain exhibits a non-linear growth relation with respect to $\log_{10} (\mathrm{norm})$ with the increase rate advancing around $\mathrm{norm} = 1$.
-Similar breaking point for the derivative is obtained for the fidelity plot.
+We see (Figure \ref{fig:grid2}) that von Neumann entropy of the full length 1D harmonic chain exhibits a non-linear growth relation with respect to $\log_{10} (\mathrm{norm})$ with the increase rate advancing around $\mathrm{norm} = 1$.
+A similar breaking point for the derivative is obtained for the fidelity plot.
 The amount of disorder measured by the entanglement entropy and the amount of similarity to the initial state measured by fidelity are two independent indicators reflecting the level of deviation of the disturbed state from the initial state.
 The threshold above which these two show a significant change happens at $\mathrm{norm} = 1$.
-This is the point at which the entries of the $Y_1$ matrix are of the same order of magnitude as the entries to the covariance matrix of the system.
+This is the point at which the entries of the $Y_N$ matrix are of the same order of magnitude as the entries to the covariance matrix of the system.
 Remember that both the matrix elements of the $Y_N$ matrix as well as the matrix elements of the covariance matrix are reduced in magnitude with growing number of sites $N$.
 Hence, the channel matrix has to be comparable to the quadrature elements of a single site of the lattice it acts upon to produce an effect visible globally in the system.

-Secondly, we examine how the state alters when we apply classical mixing channel to more than one site in the lattice.
-We evaluate the achieved variation by determining the von Neumann entropy of the full length chain after the application of a channel (see Figure \ref{fig:NumberOfModes}).
-In that calculations, we further impose additional normalization such that, if the number of lattice sites affected by the channel is $N_{\mathrm{lattice~sites~affected}}$, then $Y_N = \frac{Y_N}{N_{\mathrm{lattice~sites~affected}}}$.
-For such a choice, the entropy increase obeys a linear relation with respect to the number of lattice sites affected.
-Accordingly, we deduce that although the norm of the $Y$ matrix decreases, broadening the span of the noise still amplifies the shift in the entropy.
-Hence, it is an interlaced combination of the norm of $Y_1$ matrix and the number of lattice sites affected by the classical mixing channel that fully determines its action on the state.